agronholm/pythonfutures/docs/index.rst

    Return `True` if the call was successfully cancelled.

+.. method:: Future.running()

+   Return `True` if the call is currently being executed and cannot be cancelled.

 .. method:: Future.done()

    Return `True` if the call was successfully cancelled or finished running.